Tomb Raider I–III Remastered: Development and release

 Aspyr, having wanted to revisit the original Tomb Raider titles but always debated "the right approach", knew they would use the original source code and engine, allowing players to switch between the original look and new visuals for all three games.
 In late 2022, Aspyr contacted Tomb Raider co-creator Paul Douglas, who located the original source code and assets to assist with the ports.
 Product Director at Asypr, Chris Bashaar described I–III Remastered as a love letter to all of their "memories of these games, but it's also truly fascinating to see how far hardware pushed in the '90s to make Tomb Raider work".
 Timur "XProger" Gagiev, developer of the unofficial Tomb Raider open source engine OpenLara, was brought in to serve as technical director for the remaster, allowing him to "assemble a dream team of true fans" to work on the project, aided by "source code for [Tomb Raiders] Mac ports" provided by Aspyr.
 For the modern controller settings, the team took inspiration from Crystal Dynamics' first rebooted Tomb Raider trilogy: Legend, Anniversary, and Underworld.
-As a result, the way Lara controls in-game changes significantly; the player can rotate the camera with the right stick and the character's movement is direction-dependent based on camera position.
+As a result, the way Lara controls in-game changes significantly; the player can rotate the camera with the mouse or right stick and the character's movement is direction-dependent based on camera position.
 The original tank controls are available to players via a menu toggle.
 The team added health bars for boss fights as the games' minimal UI can be considered "frustrating for tougher bosses with massive amounts of health", as well as replacing 2D sprites of in-game items with 3D models.

 For the art of I–III Remastered, Aspyr worked closely with Crystal Dynamics on art updates, such as "baked and real-time" lighting effects, graphics toggle, and adding new models, environments, and enemies.
 According to Crystal Dynamics, the team used an artificial intelligence program to upscale textures for the remaster.
 Bashaar further stated, "Our philosophy here was rather straightforward; we want the games to look the way they did in your mind.
 We knew we were on the right track in our early playtests because some playtesters didn't even know they were playing with the modern art toggled on."
 A one-time content warning was added by Crystal Dynamics to the start of I–III Remastered, which warns players about what it describes as "offensive depictions of people and cultures rooted in racial and ethnic stereotypes".
 The warning explains that rather than "removing this content", they have chosen to present it in its original, unaltered form in the hopes that they may "acknowledge its harmful impact and learn from it".